How to Measure Mens Jeans

 Finally, we offer 3 in-between Fits: Lean/Basic, Basic/Relaxed, and Relaxed/Athletic.

-We measure the thigh at the crotch point, across the leg (shown above).
-Compare your thigh measurement to the Measurement Chart.
+We measure the thigh at the crotch point, across the leg.

 Seat and thigh areas are stress areas.
 Pressure is applied to the denim when sitting, causing the seat and thigh to stretch with wear.
 Just like the waistband, seat and thighs will revert to their original measurements after washing.
 Account for stretching when evaluating your fit.